sozialhelden/accessibility-cloud/app/docs/importing-data.md

 ### `ConvertArrayToStream`

-Reads Array objects on the input, takes their elements and outputs them as single objects.
+Gets arrays from the input, takes the array elements and outputs them as single objects.

+#### Parameters

+- `path` (optional): Set this to a key path to allow processing JavaScript objects that wrap arrays, instead of processing arrays directly.
+If you use this parameter, you must supply a key path (in dot-notation) where to find the array in each processed object.
+If you omit this parameter, input chunks must be arrays, otherwise objects.

 ### `ConvertToUTF8`